gzoller/scala-reflection/README.md

 val className: String = getClassWeNeedFromSomewhere() val runtimeRType: RType = RType.of(Class.forName(className))
 ```
-In the second example you don't know the actual type of the class to reflect on until runtime.
+The second example is for when you don't know the actual type of the class to reflect on until runtime.
 The first time scala-reflection sees a particular class, file IO will read your class' .tasty file and reflect on the class, which is slow, but this information will be cached so subsequent accesses will be extremely fast--as fast as a cache lookup.

 ## Resolving Generic Classes using Traits
 The scala-reflection library was first envisioned to facilitate migrating ScalaJack serialization, which depends heavily on runtime reflection, to Scala 3.
 One of ScalaJack's key features is its trait handling ability.